AartBluestoke/liquibase-mssql-docker/README.md

 $ docker build --tag changelog-image .
 ```

+Since the working directory within the container is /workspace, and since the entrypoint generates a a liquibase.properties file using the provided environment variables, it will know to look for _changelog.xml_ by default and apply the change.
+You can specify the name of your changelog via the `LIQUIBASE_CHANGELOG` environment variable.
+See the environment variables below.

 Any time you make changes to the example project, you'll need to re-run the `docker build` command above, or you can using docker volumes as described below to sync local filesystem changes into the container.
 To run liquibase using the new image you can:

 ```
 $ docker run changelog-image liquibase updateTestingRollback
 ```

-Since the working directory within the container is /workspace, and since the entrypoint generates a a liquibase.properties file using the provided environment variables, it will know to look for _changelog.xml_ by default and apply the change.
-See the environment variables below to change this behavior.

 ## Using the image directly with a mounted docker volume

-If you'd like to apply a changelog to a PostgreSQL database without deriving your own container, run the contiainer
+If you'd like to apply a changelog to a SQL Server database without deriving your own container, run the contiainer
 appropriate to your database like so... where _/local/path/to/changelog/_ is the directory where a valid [changelog.xml](http://www.liquibase.org/documentation/xml_format.html) exists:

 ```